-A view through an arch of the old aqueduct looking towards the new aqueduct.
+A view through an arch of the old aqueduct looking towards the 1930s aqueduct.

 Some accounts of the raid say that Flt Lt Learoyd from 49 Sqn made a solo reconnaissance of the target area on the night of 11-12th August but the operational records of his squadron make no mention of this flight.

 However, at around 21:00hrs on Monday 12th August eleven Hampdens (5 from 83Sqn and 6 from 49 Sqn) took off from their Scampton base.

 A 49Sqn Hampden (EA-F) is bombed up at RAF Scampton

 The five crews designated to attack the canal aqueducts in attack order were: